red481/red481/README.md

 I have recently been studying web development, specifically Spring, a Java backend framework

-and also the frontend framework React.
+and also the frontend library React.

 My last job mainly involved writing SQL queries in Oracle and developing frontend logic with Vue.js.